 The Vatican Museums are one of the greatest repositories of art and culture in the entire world.
 With its origins firmly rooted in papal patronage, founded by Pope Julius II in 1506, it not only displays many of the greatest masterpieces of art but its rooms were the working studios of some of the world’s greatest artists, Michelangelo and Raphael to name but two.

 The Bambino Gesu is the largest sub-speciality children’s hospital in Europe as well as a world-renowned research centre.
 It endeavours to support the reception of children in extreme medical need and their families regardless of cost from areas of war-torn conflict around the world.
 In 2019 the hospital received such 39 humanitarian cases: children suffering from serious illnesses, such as tumors, rare and ultra-rare diseases or wounded by weapons of war.

 “I would like principally to emphasize your contribution to raising awareness of the plight of those who suffer from poverty and exploitation, especially those entrapped by the deadly crime of human trafficking.”

-On October 2nd, the inaugural Faith and Philanthropy Summit will take place at the Casina Pio IV in the Vatican,.
+On October 14th and 15th, the inaugural Faith and Philanthropy Summit will take place at the Casina Pio IV in the Vatican,.
 Organized jointly by the Galileo Foundation and the Vatican’s Pontifical Academy of Social Sciences, the Summit will convene the world’s leading philanthropists from all faiths to discuss how ‘giving back’ can and is changing our world.